PeteM573/SAP_checker_cmd/README.md

 # Command-Line SAP Transaction Checker
-A command-line tool for testing mock exporyt data for researching theoretical service part variances.
+A command-line tool for testing mock export data for researching theoretical service part variances.
 While this is *based on* the output of an SAP system, it does not use any proprietary information from my former employer.
 Just a receipt or repair number generated at random and SAP movement codes taken from SAP's own documentation.

 Since I am connected to a number of Apple employees: DO NOT use this to actually do research!